22nd March, 2022

 When assessing first aid requirements, one of the first questions people usually ask is 'How many first aiders do I need?'.
 The often frustrating answer is 'it depends'.

-But don't worry, by the end of this post, you will be able to calculate exactly how many first aiders you need in your workplace.
+But don't worry, by the end of this post, you will be able to calculate exactly how many first aiders (and what type) you need in your workplace.

 The more people you have in a workplace, the more first aiders are required.
 Everyone at work needs to be able to get immediate help should they be injured or taken ill.